Should You Settle Your Car Accident Case On Your Own?

 It is a well-known fact that the vast majority of car accident cases settle without either party ever setting foot in a courtroom, leaving many car accident victims to wonder whether they need to hire an attorney to represent them.

 While it certainly is possible and permissible for accident victims to represent themselves in settlement negotiations after an accident, doing so runs the risk of giving up certain legal rights, accidentally admitting liability for the accident, or accepting a settlement offer that does not adequately compensate them for the accident in which they were involved.
-For this reason, it is highly advisable for you to retain a lawyer to represent you in settlement negotiations after an accident.
-Some of the specific ways that a lawyer will help you are detailed below.
+For this reason, it is highly advisable for you to retain a attorney to represent you in settlement negotiations after an accident.
+Some of the specific ways that a attorney will help you are detailed below.

-One of the most important functions of a lawyer after an accident is to communicate with other parties involved on your behalf.
+One of the most important functions of a attorney after an accident is to communicate with other parties involved on your behalf.
 Not only does this allow you focus on your recovery, but it also will ensure that you do not say or do anything that the insurance company may use as evidence that you were at fault for your accident or that your injuries are not as serious as you claim that they are.

 Your Attorney Will Determine the Value of Your Case